 Potage Parmentier was unfinished business for me.
 Not because of the recipe, but because of the photos.
 I wasn’t happy with the photos.
 The problem was that Tom said it was too rich and he didn’t want to eat it anymore.
 I really loved it not only because it tastes good but because it’s cheap to make.
 This was my opportunity to make it and try to take better photos.

-One of the things I did differently from the last time I made this soup, was I used a hand blender.
-I didn’t have a hand blender the first time but my mother bought me a hand blender.
+One of the things I did differently from the last time I made this soup, was I used an immersion blender.
+I didn’t have an immersion blender the first time but my mother bought me an immersion blender.
 It made the soup look so much better!
 Of course, I didn’t eat it all so that the next day I could take photos.
 I will be replacing these photos in my Potage Parmentier blog post.

 And because I could eat meat on Saturday, I added a little bit of bacon I bought for the Beef Bourguignon.